brcontainer/simple-copy.js/README.md

 ## SimpleCopy.js

-Copy DOM, textarea or fields values to clipboard, no Flash, only 1.64kB minify (0.82kB gzipped)
+Copy DOM, textarea or fields values to clipboard, no Flash, only 1.56kB minified (0.85kB gzipped)

 ### Setup